toshihirohayashi/petimeter/README.md

 The word "petimeter" is Swedish for "picky person" and is derived from the French "petit-maître".

-"En petimeter skulle stava 'petimeter' som 'petimäter'."
+"Bara en petimeter kräver att 'petimeter' stavas 'petimäter'."